 Choose your yarn

-For this easy scarf, Katie uses 3 balls of Paintbox Yarns Simply Chunky and 6mm knitting needles.
+For this easy scarf, Katie uses Paintbox Yarns Simply Chunky and 6mm knitting needles.
 What’s great with this garter stitch scarf is you can easily switch up the yarn weight to whatever size scarf you would like and then just change your needle size!

 Chunky and super chunky weight yarns are perfect for beginner knitters.
 A bulky yarn allows you to easily see the stitches on your knitting needles and quickly spot when you’ve made a mistake!